Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 In interviews, Elon often speaks about visualizing complex systems in his head.
 This ability to create and manipulate mental models is a hallmark of the Type 5 mind, allowing them to see connections and possibilities that others might miss.

-Certainly.
-I'll add a section about Elon's relationships, focusing on his marriages and his relationship with Grimes, while also touching on how Type 5s behave in stress.
-Here's the new section:

 ## The Investigator in Love: Elon's Romantic Rollercoaster

 ### A Pattern of Intense, Short-Lived Connections